-The error detection task looks similar to statistical machine translation in the sense that both involve the process of evaluating the appropriateness of given sentences (e.g., (Knight and Chander, 1994)).
-In statistical machine translation, systems use statistics to compare output candidates.
-Therefore, what is needed to estimate is relative likelihood.
-For error detection in paraphrasing, however, we need a model for judging the absolute correctness of each output candidate for the following reason.
-Paraphrasing systems are developed typically for a particular purpose such as simplifying text and controlling wording.
-In such systems, the variety of paraphrasing rules tends to be restricted; so the rule set sometimes produces no appropriate paraphrase candidate for a given input sentence.
-An error detection model therefore needs the ability to not only compare candidates but also give up producing output when none of the candidates is correct.
+In generative approaches, such as parsing and statistical machine translation, systems use statistics to estimate relative likelihood of output candidates.
+For the error detection in paraphrasing, however, we need a model for judging the absolute correctness of output candidates for the following reason.
+Paraphrasing systems are typically developed for a particular purpose such as simplifying text and controlling wording.
+In such systems, the variety of paraphrasing rules tends to be restricted; so the rule set may produce no appropriate paraphrase candidate for a given input sentence.
+An error detection model therefore needs an ability not only to compare candidates but also to give up producing output when none of the candidates is correct.

-If error detection is defined as the task of classifying the candidates as correct or incorrect, one may want to use both positive and negative examples to train a classifier.
-However, positive and negative examples are significantly imbalanced, and any collection of negative examples is likely to be too small to represent the distribution of the negative class.
-Therefore, it is probably not a good choice to input them into a single classifier induction algorithm such as support vector machines.

-Instead, we separately train two models, the positive model (Pos) and the negative model (Neg) as illustrated in Figure 1, then combine them to create another model (Com).
+If error detection is defined as a discriminative task, i.e. classifying the candidates into correct or incorrect, one may want to use both positive and negative examples to train a classifier.
+However, any collection of negative examples is likely to be too small to represent the distribution of the negative class.
+Thus, it is probably not a good choice to input them together with a vast amount of positive examples into a single classifier induction algorithm such as support vector machines.
+We therefore separately train two models, the positive model (Pos) and the negative model (Neg), then combine them to create another model (Com) as shown in Figure 1.
 Since negative examples have to be collected by hand, we also investigate the effectiveness of a selective sampling scheme to reduce human labor.